A SMARTER, CLINICALLY-APPROPRIATE WAY TO ACHIEVE MEDICARE SECONDARY PAYER COMPLIANCE AND COST SAVINGS

 The basics of Conditional Payments

 Negotiating from a position of strength, Optum provides unparalleled access to data combined with well qualified clinical expertise in MSP compliance.
-Our negotiation success rate for Conditional Payments is 95 percent with an average negotiated savings of 93 percent, representing savings of more than $26.7 million.
-We help you navigate the CMS dispute and appeals process by reviewing disputable charges and providing recommendations for resolution and reduction.
-Our legal compliance team is dedicated to proactively resolve Conditional Payment matters for you.
+Our negotiation success rate for Conditional Payments is 94% with an average negotiated savings of 97%, representing savings of more than $18.7 million.
+We also help our clients navigate the CMS dispute and appeals process by reviewing disputable charges and providing recommendations for resolution and reduction.
+More importantly, our legal compliance team is dedicated to proactively resolve Conditional Payment matters for our clients.

 Compliance or cost savings?
 You can have both.